rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 As you might have noticed, the `createPortfolioUseCase` method is nothing more than a factory method.

 We'll use different testing frameworks.
-Let's begin with a setup that should be quite familiar to developers: Kotlin together with Spring: JUnit 5 as the test runtime and AssertJ for assertions.
+Let's begin with a setup that should be familiar to developers: Kotlin and Spring: JUnit 5 as the test runtime and AssertJ for assertions.

 ```kotlin
 internal class CreatePortfolioUseCaseJUnit5Test {